 In all cases, the balance after the last payment is assumed to be $0, and the payments are due at the end of each period.

 The screenshot below shows the results of these formulas:

 Before you go ahead and borrow money, it stands to reason to compare different loan conditions to find out the options that suit you most.
 For this, let's create our own Excel loan payment calculator.

 Formula for Payments are Due (C7):

 =IFERROR(VLOOKUP(B7, E8:F9, 2, 0), "")

 The above formula goes in B9.
 And in the neighboring cell (A9) we display a label corresponding to the selected period (B6).
 For this, simply concatenate the value in B6 and the desired text:

 If your Excel PMT formula is not working or produces wrong results, it's likely to be because of the following reasons:

 That's how you calculate PMT function in Excel.
-To have a closer look at the formulas discussed in this tutorial you are welcome to download our PMT Formula Examples.
+To have a closer look at the formulas discussed in this tutorial you are welcome to download our sample workbook below.
 I thank you for reading and hope to see you on our blog next week!

 Table of contents